anjomshoaa/asai-ne-2023/content/1-applications.md

 ---
-title: Applications
+title: Group Presentation Applications
-nav: applications
+nav: Applications
 ---

-## Group Presentation Applications
 In your application, please include the following:

 - Name and short description of your research group (up to 1 page)